 Take I-15 to Bountiful, Utah.
 Take exit 317 (400 North) and go east on 400 North.
 Travel east on 400 North until you reach 1300 East.
 Approx. 3.3 miles.
 Turn north on 1300 East which becomes Skyline Drive.
-Follow Skyline Drive approx. 1 mile to Eagle Ridge Drive.
+Follow Skyline Drive approx. One mile to Eagle Ridge Drive.
 Turn Right on Eagle Ridge Drive and follow it to the parking lot at the base of the big “B” on the mountainside.
 This is where you will start.
 (See staging photo below for route to the parking area from 400 North)

 (Click Photo to Enlarge)